getredash/website/user-guide/queries/querying_elasticsearch.md

 }
 ```

-Simple query on a ElasticSearch instance:
+## JSON document query on a ElasticSearch instance:

 * Query the index named “twitter”
 * Filter by user equal “kimchy”